timopaehrisch/pyBTCProxy/README.md

 bitcoind.rpcpass=<DOES_NOT_MATTER>
 ```

-rpcuser and rpcpass[word] can be set to any value, as pyBTCProxy does no authenticate incoming requests will ignore them.
+rpcuser and rpcpass[word] can be set to any value, as pyBTCProxy does no authenticate incoming requests and will ignore them.